damianbrowne/Knot-Origins/README.md

 ## Description:
-K'not is a two-dimensional online singleplayer and multiplayer browser game that employs a top-down interface of players surviving rounds of a zombie onslaught.
+K'not is a two-dimensional online singleplayer and multiplayer browser game with a top-down environment for players to navigate, surviving rounds of a zombie onslaught.
 Equipped with two unique character classes, players can use their abilities to protect themselves from enemy zombies (two enemy types) alone, or with a friend (on the same client).
-Each round offers an opportunity to advance progress towards a cure and a healing potion.
-Upon death or when the cure is found, the users high score is automatically uploaded to a highscores list, where players can compete for the best game.
+Each round offers an opportunity to advance progress towards a cure and to restore health with a healing potion.
+Upon death or when the cure is found, the users high score is automatically uploaded to a highscores list, where players can compete to have the top rank.

 ## Languages used:
 HTML, CSS, PHP, SQL, JavaSCript